 In general, other countries do not have residence-based pension provision similar to our national pension.
 Some countries have minimum pensions that guarantee a minimum income but, as a rule, they are not paid from one country to another.

-If you have lived in one of the Nordic countries, the Netherlands, Canada, Australia and Israel, you may also have to right to receive a pensions from those countries simply because you have lived there.
+If you have lived in the Netherlands, Iceland, Norway, Denmark, Australia, Israel or Canada, you may also have to right to receive a pensions from those countries simply because you have lived there.
 As of 1 January 2023, due to an amendment of the law, the Swedish residence-based pension is no longer paid to people living abroad.

 Retirement ages vary